SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### various subsystems & specs

+###### NetworkManager

+NetworkManager aims to provide an 'it just works' type network epxerience for linux NetworkManager stores its saved connections in /etc/NetworkManager/system-connections/

 ###### Desktop Notification Spec

 Spec for how notifications should work on linux   Desktop Notifications Specification